michaelLobman/goruck_scraper/README.md

 ### Merger

-The merger class merges the newly fetched results with the most recent `goruck_merged.txt` file.
+The Merger class merges the newly fetched results with the most recent `goruck_merged.txt` file.
 If the file exists, a backup is created prior to the writing.

-### Aggregator
+### Converter

-Finally, the Aggregator class filters the full workout list by the inclusion of a single keyword, and, optionally, if a threshold of optional keywords is met.

-Similarly to the Scraper and Merger classes, a backup of the aggregated file is created before writing the filtered data.

-## Archival Workouts

-More information coming soon...

-## Shared Classes

-More information coming soon...
+The Converter class initializes a dataframe from the `goruck_merged.txt` file, flattening the various formats into a rigid structure.
+I am currently building this out to handle all workout formats.

 #### TODOS

-##### NOTE

-Handle multiple rx, male, etc. need these to just be appended to existing.
   1. buy in, cash out, notes, scoring, amrap, etc
   2. format to csv
+  3. front end with datatables for filtering
-  3. clean up code to be less nested and more pythonic
+  4. clean up code to be less nested and more pythonic